Paper on a New Framework (V1SH-Bottleneck-CPD framework) to understand vision from the perspective of the primary visual cortex

 Zhaoping, L. (2019) A new framework for understanding vision from the perspective of the primary visual cortex , Current Opinion in Neurobiology, volume 58, pages 1-10.

-Experimental data confirming, or consistent with, the prediction that top-down feedback mainly target central visual field in ventral stream
+Physiological/Neural data confirming, or consistent with, the prediction that top-down feedback mainly target central visual field in ventral stream

 Morales-Gregorio et al 2024 Neural manifolds in V1 change with top-down signals from V4 targeting the foveal region , Cell reports, 2024